sdrobert/cnn-mellin/README.md

     data/kaldi/tonebank data/torch/tonebank
    ```
    The process is the same for any combination of features and alignments
    (assuming the number of alignment frames and feature frames match).
+The
+   script is in _localext_ because it uses defaults specific to TIMIT, but
+   the logic could presumably be ported to any Kaldi recipe
 8. Construct an experiment matrix (see below)
 9. Train the models (see below)
 10. Run the forward step on the test partition (see below)